s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 - Putting Objects that have a certain size
 - Performing an admin operation over a suspended user

-For a bug like this, the *One Active pipeline* model could guarantee the user's operations under the condition that the crash-triggering input is recognized by the user and thus its submission blocked.
+For a bug like this, the *Active/Standby* model could guarantee the user's operations under the condition that the crash-triggering input is recognized by the user and thus its submission blocked.

-### PV Data corruption at application level due to radosgw's bug
+### PV Data corruption at application level due to radosgw's anomalous exit

-This case is when the state on the `PV` corrupts due to a `radosgw` bug.
+This case is when the state on the `PV` corrupts due to a `radosgw`'s anomalous exit.

-In this unfortunate scenario, the *One Active pipeline* can hardly help.
+In this unfortunate scenario, the *Active/Standby* can hardly help.
 A restart could evenly fix the problem or trigger an endless restarting loop.
+Logical data corruption is a Robustness/Reliability problem; the best we can aim for is to detect it (and abort with prejudice and finally so, so as to not make the corruption worse).
 The fix for this could contemplate an human intervention.
 A definitive solution would be available only when a patch for the issue is available.

-### PV Data corruption at application level due to radosgw's anomalous exit
+### PV Data corruption at application level

 This case is when the state on the PV corrupts due to a `radosgw` anomalous exit, eg: after a node failure.